-Since the spot price of the tokens are always along the curve defined by x*y = k, there can be instances where the price on a DEX is lesser than the market price.
+Since the spot price of the tokens is always along the curve defined by x*y = k, there can be instances where the price on a DEX is lesser than the market price.
 This potentially gives rise to an arbitrage opportunity where a trader can buy/sell from the market and exchange the tokens from the liquidity pools with larger spreads.
-Thus, AMMs effectively incentivize the traders to maintain the balance between tokens and maintain the constant ‘k’.
+Thus, AMM in crypto effectively incentivizes the traders to maintain the balance between tokens and the constant ‘k.’

 2. Yield Farming

 When a participant adds liquidity to the AMM protocol, they receive LP tokens in exchange.
 These LP tokens can be burned to get back the tokens added initially.
-However, one of the biggest advantages of these LP’s is that they can also be staked.
+However, one of the biggest advantages of these LPs is that they can also be staked.
 Staking unlocks passive earning opportunities as it facilitates earning interest income.
-You can also redeem your LP tokens when you want to, although some DEXs may charge small fees if you are redeeming them too early.
+You can also redeem your LP tokens when you want to, although some DEXs may charge small fees if you redeem them too early.

 As the DeFi ecosystem grows, you can expect more innovations in the upcoming years to help you access various financial opportunities.
-The core principle of crypto and Web 3 in general is to empower individuals to be their own banks.
+The core principle of crypto and Web3, in general, is to empower individuals to be their banks.
 The AMMs will do their part in creating utilities to provide you or anyone with permissionless access to finance beyond boundaries.
-The future with decentralization is definitely very exciting!
+The future with decentralization is very exciting!

 One of the most important functions of a market maker is to provide liquidity.
-Imagine being a farmer with nobody to sell to, or a consumer with no goods to purchase!
-The middlemen are the market makers who ensure that there is always a buyer for a farmer to sell their produce and always a seller to purchase from, for a consumer.
-They will take care of pretty much everything in between including logistics and they provide this service for a fee.
+Imagine being a farmer with nobody to sell to or a consumer without purchasing goods!
+The intermediaries are the market makers who ensure that there is always a buyer for a farmer to sell their products and a seller to purchase from for a consumer.
+They will take care of everything in between, including logistics, and they provide this service for a fee.

-AMMs presents various opportunities and threats for a user or an investor such as arbitrages, interest-yielding deposit/savings plans, slippages, impermanent losses among others.
-Here the threats are really not threats per se unless you haven’t done enough research about a liquidity pair or any product for that matter in crypto ecosystem before investing or playing a role as a liquidity provider (LP).
+An automated market maker in cryptocurrency presents various opportunities and threats for a user or an investor, such as arbitrages, interest-yielding deposit/savings plans, slippages, and impermanent losses.
+Here, the threats are not threats per se unless you haven’t done enough research about a liquidity pair or any product in the crypto ecosystem before investing or playing a role as a liquidity provider (LP).
 If used wisely, you can earn passive income and earn profits from arbitrages consistently.